Low on funds but want to up your activity? Read on...

 Believe it or not, you can stay fit with minimal effort by incorporating odd tricks into your day to day life.
 Nexttime explains, “I run to and from work - saves me money as the alternative is bus or taxi!
 It's actually slightly quicker too.”

-AngryJellyfish shares how he keeps active “My house is 40 minutes walk uphill from the nearest bus stop.
+AngryJellyfish shares how they keep active: “My house is 40 minutes walk uphill from the nearest bus stop.
 That certainly keeps me fit."
 Retired_Messiah echoes this “I swear living on the top floor in a uni hall with no lifts has done wonders for my physical health.”

 Be at one with nature